Wednesday, March 13

 Did you know littering Is Bad for the Earth and our Environment?

 How many times have you littered?
-Littering may seem like a small act at the time, but it has big consequences that go far beyond the eyesore littering brings.
-From urban streets to clean natural habitats, litter poses significant threats to our environment, wildlife, and our own health.
-Let’s explore why littering is a really big problem and why we should all focus on keeping our surroundings clean.
-Let's work together to make our world a better place for future generations.
+Littering may seem like a small act at the time, but it has significant consequences that go far beyond the eyesore littering brings.
+From urban streets to clean natural habitats, litter substantially threatens our environment, wildlife, and health.
+Let’s explore why littering is a huge problem and why we should all focus on keeping our surroundings clean.
+Let's work together to make our world better for future generations.
 Put litter where it belongs, in trash bins or recycling bins.

 Reasons to put an end to littering: